milvus-io/milvus-docs/site/en/adminGuide/allocate.md

 ### Allocate resources by setting configuration file

-You can also allocate CPU and memory resources by specifying the parameters `resources.requests` and `resources.limits` in the `resources.yaml` YAML file:
+You can also allocate CPU and memory resources by specifying the parameters `resources.requests` and `resources.limits` in the `resources.yaml` file.

 ```Yaml
 dataNode: